davebaol/d2x-cios/data/ReadMe.txt

 [ KUDOS ]

+- WiiPower, for the great help with ios reload block from usb.
 - dragbe and NutNut, for their d2x cios installer.
 - XFlak, for his wonderful ModMii which supported d2x wads since its birth.
   Without ModMii d2x cios would probably never have existed.
 Also, XFlak had